ProcedureKit/ProcedureKit/Documentation/Guides/Basic Features/Conditions.md

 # Conditions

-_Conditions (can) prevent procedures from starting_.
+- Remark: Conditions (can) prevent procedures from starting

----

-Conditions are types which can be attached to a procedure, and multiple conditions can be attached to the same procedure.
-Before the procedure executes, it asynchronously _evaluates_ all of its conditions.
+Conditions are types which can be attached to a [Procedure](Classes\/Procedure.html), and multiple conditions can be attached to the same Procedure.
+Before the Procedure executes, it asynchronously _evaluates_ all of its conditions.
 If any condition fails, the procedure is canceled with an error instead of executing.

 This is very useful as it allows us to abstract the control logic of whether a procedure should be executed or not into a decoupled unit.
 This is a key idea behind _ProcedureKit_: that procedures are units of work, and conditions are the business logic which executes them or not.